Pleural Effusion and Mesothelioma

 Doctors may use a thoracentesis to remove fluid for further examination.
 A thin needle or tube is inserted into the pleural cavity to draw fluid that has accumulated there.
 The fluid is then examined.
 Pleural fluid analysis in mesothelioma doesn’t provide a definite diagnosis, but it can lead to further examination.

-If there is the possibility of malignancy, your doctor may perform a biopsy to remove a tissue sample.
+If malignancy is suspected, your doctor may perform a biopsy to remove a tissue sample.
 A pathologist will then examine this sample for cancer cells.

 Will Pleural Effusion Go Away on its Own?

 Chronic conditions that cause more extensive effusions will continue to trigger fluid buildup.
-For someone with mesothelioma, for instance, the effusion is not likely to just go away.
+For someone with mesothelioma, for instance, the effusion is unlikely to go away without intervention.
 It must be managed with treatments.

 What Are the Treatment Options for Pleural Effusion?